 Stage One: Before making a complaint, try to collect all the information relating to the incident or issue you are complaining about.
-You should then make an appointment to see your Deputy Headteacher.
-The Deputy Headteacher will direct you to the appropriate adult in the school eg: Keystage co-ordinator, Senior midday meals supervisor with whom you can discuss your concern.
+You should then make an appointment to see your Head of School.
+The Head of School will direct you to the appropriate adult in the school eg: Senior Leader, Senior midday meals supervisor with whom you can discuss your concern.